JaquJaqu/sequence_tagging/README.md

 ## Transfer Learning

 For performing the transfer learning you first need to train a model e.g. based on the GermEval data as described [here](#train-a-new-model).
 Be aware, that you added the vocabulary and the tagsets when training the basic model.
+If you want to perform transfer learning you might want to copy the directory as otherwise the further learning steps will replace the previous model.
+Take care to adjust the * dir_model_output* value within the configuration file.
 The easiest way is to add them as additional parameters, when building the vocabulary, e.g.:

 ```
 python3 build_data.py model_germeval/config transfer_training.conll transfer_dev.conll test_transfer.conll
 ```

+However, this step needs to be performed before training the model.
+If you have already trained a model you would need to re-train a model with the additional vocabulary.

 Whereas there is not explicit parameter fitting to these words, in this way the embeddings will be available for the model.